 After smoking, obesity is the biggest underlying cause of ill health.
 It can lead to high blood pressure, heart disease, stroke, diabetes, cancer and early death.
 It also increases immobility and makes any other disability more severe than it would otherwise be.
-This is also an inequalities issue, as some vulnerable groups, such as those with learning disability or mental health issues, may have poor diets which lead to,or worsen, diabetes and cardiovascular disease.
+There is a national trend for rising obesity rates across the population and although Oxfordshire fares better than the national picture, this remains a local priority and needs a long term perspective.